Table of Contents

 Produced, assembled and mastered by Mike Matessino

-Expanded and remastered edition featuring unreleased music; also includes The Lost World expanded and remastered edition
+Expanded and remastered edition featuring unreleased music; includes The Lost World: Jurassic Park expanded and remastered edition on disc 3 and 4

 La-La Land Records LLCD1593